dward2/BME547/Lectures/unit_testing_input_output.md

     assert answer == expected
 ```

+First, the fixture `monkeypatch` is given as a parameter to the test function.
 In the "Arrange" section, the value to be sent to the function being tested as
 a parameter is defined in the `first_value_input` variable.
 The string that we
 want the "mock" input function to return is defined in the `user_input`